mariavasqueze/Tea-Cozy/README.md

+# Basic HTML reponsive website
-This is a project from the codeacademy front-end development path.
+This is a project from the **codeacademy front-end development path.**
 The goals was to make a website based just on the specs given on the exercise.
 It should take into account all flex elements so the contents accomodate depending on the screen type.